HoraceShmorace/Image-Flex/README.md

 ## Quickstart

 Deploy the whole service in 2 commands!
-Run the `setup` and `update` NPM scripts, passing a name for your application.
+Run the `setup` and `update` NPM scripts, passing a name for your execution environment (see [Setting the execution environment](#information_source-setting-the-execution-environment)).
 For a detailed explanation of these commands, see the section [Building and Deploying](#building-and-deploying).

 ```bash
 $ npm run setup